cycle/docs/docs/en/advanced/column-wrappers.md

 }
 ```

+> **Note**
-> Please note that the `typecast` method will receive the raw value content and the database it's associated with.
+> The `castValue` method will receive the raw value content and the database it's associated with.
 > Make sure to implement the `__toString` method on your wrapper to store it in the database.
-See below how to use a
-> custom serialization strategy.
+> See below how to use a custom serialization strategy.

-## Assign to entity
+### Assign to entity

 To assign a column wrapper to an entity use the column option `typecast`.
-You can specify typecast as a function name, a
+You can specify `typecast` as any callable:
-method name (:: separator), or a class name which defines static method typecast:
+function name, a method name (using `::` separator or declaring as array).

 ```php
 use Cycle\Annotated\Annotation\Entity;